scorpion3013/checkolotl/README.md

 ## Support
 Discord link: Will be added soon.

+# Terms and conditions
+- This repository is for educational purposes only
+- You won't use this application/code to attempt to obtain accounts which are NOT yours (bruteforcing, etc...)
+- You won't use this application/code to do anything unlawful or commit crimes
+- I am not responsible for any actions done by people who use this code

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.